afrid0315/aws-azure-devops-interview_questions/kubernetes.md

         - By Role Based Access Control
         - By Network policies- it will control traffic between the pods.
         - By Secrets and conflicts - it will manage your sensitive information.
+(Use Hashicorp Vault, AWS KMS)
         - By inspecting images by using tools like Snyk..
         - Run as a user not as Root(administrator)
+        - etcd secure by firewalls

 #### 17. What is minikube?